 The exact cause of lung cancer is still being investigated.
 Certain risk factors have been shown to play a part in causing cells to become cancerous.
 Risk factors for lung cancer include smoking, exposure to air pollution, and genetics.

 Does Smoking Cause Lung Cancer?

-The major cause of lung cancer in men and women is mainly due to cigarette smoking.
-In 1876, a machine was invented to make rolled-up cigarettes and thus provided cheap tobacco products to almost everyone.
-At that time, lung cancer was relatively rare.
-Smoking dramatically increased and so did lung cancers following this innovation.
-Currently about 90% of all lung cancers are related to smoking.
+The major cause of lung cancer in men and women is cigarette smoking.
+In 1876, a machine was invented to make rolled-up cigarettes and thus provided cheap tobacco products to almost anyone.
+Before that time, lung cancer was relatively rare.
+After the invention of cigarette mass production, smoking dramatically increased, and so did lung cancer.
+Currently, about 90% of all lung cancers are related to smoking.
 Radon gas, pollution, toxins, and other factors contribute to the remaining 10%.

-Cigarettes and cigarette smoke contains over 70 cancer-causing chemicals (carcinogens).
+Cigarettes and cigarette smoke contain over 70 cancer-causing chemicals (carcinogens).
 Some of the carcinogens found in cigarette smoke include:

 - Lead (a highly poisonous metal)

 - Arsenic (an insecticide)